 The IASE will deliver targeted employer awareness initiatives in conjunction with service providers to increase awareness amongst employers to boost participation in supported employment.

-The IASE will work with the relevant government departments and agencies to support the delivery of the National Disability Strategy Implementation Plan and the New Directions model by representing issues and barriers to employment for people with disabilities.
+The IASE will works with the relevant government departments and agencies to support the delivery of the National Disability Strategy Implementation Plan and the New Directions model by representing issues and barriers to employment for people with disabilities.

 The IASE will increase and improve partnerships, nationally and internationally, to progress the supported employment agenda and to increase employment rates for people with disabilities.